When working with visuals, you often need to make text, a shape, or another graphic perfectly match a specific color.

 A color picker is a feature of virtually all software or online image and text editing tools.
 It allows you to choose the colors of visual elements like text or shapes in a document or graphic.

-When you are using a color picker, you can click a space that contains a color in question and the color picker will display it.
+When you are using a HEX or RGB color picker, you can click a space that contains a color in question and the color picker will display it.
 After identifying the color, you can apply it to shapes, text, or other elements on the canvas.

-This allows you to perfectly match brand guidelines or maintain a consistent theme.
+This allows you to perfectly match brand guidelines or maintain a consistent theme without the hassle of memorizing.

-For this example, I want the red circles in the image to match the blue text.
+For this example, I want the callouts to match the graph colors for easy comprehension.

 Step 2: Select the shape, text, callout, or another element to be colored